 During warmer weather, heating of the rooms is typically no longer required.
-To prevent energy waste from unnecessary heat pump and backup operation, the control goes into Warm At the thermostat, floor cooling will stop when the room temperature cools to the heating target plus 3°F (1.5°C).
+To prevent energy waste from unnecessary heat pump and backup operation, the control goes into Warm 35 of 48

+At the thermostat, floor cooling will stop when the room temperature cools to the heating target plus $3^{\circ}F$ (1.5°C).